andrewrk/libsoundio/README.md

  0. add len arguments to APIs that have char *
  0. custom allocator support
  0. ALSA: support devices that don't support mmap access
+ 0. Test in an app that needs to synchronize video to test the latency/synchronization API.
+ 0. Support PulseAudio proplist properties for main context and streams

 ## Planned Uses for libsoundio